tobiasbriones/blog/entrepreneurship/hn/logistics/product-importation-logistics-in-hn-2023-11-03/index.md

 bringing products in, the situation allows it, and it's improving in modernization.

+## Transportation to HN

+The investments in transportation infrastructure allow maritime, air, road, and rail means to serve to get products in.

+Ports are the key to maritime shipping.
+This includes [2] Puerto Cortés —suitable for large vessels, first in Latin America to qualify under the "National Nuclear Security Administration’s Megaports and U.S. Customs & Border Protection Container Security Initiatives (CSI)"[^4].
+Followed by Puerto Castilla —strategic on the Pacific coast.

+[^4]: What an annoying large name it sounds like a Java "enterprise" class 😵

+The development of the international Palmerola (near the capital) airport opened in 2021 has allowed the deprecation of the legacy Toncontin airport (for int. flights) which is one of the most dangerous airports in the world.
+Further, there are other airports to support the air transport around Ramón Villeda Morales near San Pedro Sula [2].

+The improvements and conditions in Honduras's means of transportation, mainly ports, airports, and roads allow you to import your products to run your business in HN.

 ## References

 [1] [A cross-border guide to ecommerce in Honduras \| Zonos Docs](https://zonos.com/docs/guides/country-guides/honduras). (